 The GTA Discovery Series is our alternate — and often more experimental — stage frequently featuring smaller-scale professional productions and contemporary scripts that showcase some of the actors, directors and designers who mentor GTA students and frequently demonstrate a new paradigm of storytelling.
 Generally performed in our smaller, more intimate theatres and sometimes in unusual, nontraditional spaces with simpler production elements, Discovery Series shows are for those adventurous spirits who want to see new ways of approaching familiar stories or themes.

-Up NEXT on the 2017-2018 Discovery Series
+Coming up on the 2018-2019 Discovery Series

 Discovery Series performances are free of charge, with general admission seating on a first-come-first-seated basis.
 Patrons can get vouchers beginning at 6:30pm the night of each performance to guarantee their seats: the theatre doors will open at approximately 7:10pm.

-at UNG-Gainesville’s Ed Cabell Theatre
+at the UNG-Gainesville Ed Cabell Theatre

-3820 Mundy Mill Rd., Oakwood 30566 Tickets – Free
+3820 Mundy Mill Rd., Oakwood